Balsha98/Repository-SportScout/README.md

-# SportScout - Sports Managing Website
+# SportScout - Sports Managing Web Application

 The README file will soon be updated.